Know the rules when you have an exam

 For exams with no permitted exam aids, it is cheating if you:

-• Have access to exam aids during the exam (such as a dictionary, your notes, formulas or a mobile phone) – regardless of whether or not you use them.
+• Have access to exam aids during the exam (such as a dictionary, your notes, formulas) – regardless of whether or not you use them.
 For example, if no exam aids are allowed, you may not have a dictionary on your desk during an on-site exam – even if you don’t use it.

 • Bring unauthorised exam aids to an exam (for example, another type of calculator or textbook than the permitted type).